jgorman/wifi-watch/README.md

 ### Installation

-wifi-watch will run with any ruby version.
+wifi-watch is a stand alone ruby script which will run with any ruby version and has no dependencies.
 Clone the repository and copy wifi-watch into your path.

 ```
 git clone https://github.com/jgorman/wifi-watch.git